Ibestad Municipality

-Ibestad (Ivvárstádik) is a municipality in Troms og Finnmark county, Norway.
+Ibestad (Ivvárstádik) is a municipality in Troms county, Norway.
 It is part of the traditional region of Central Hålogaland.
 The administrative centre of the municipality is the village of Hamnvik.
 Some of the other larger villages in Ibestad include Engenes, Laupstad, Rollnes, Sørrollnes, Sørvika, and Å.

-The 241 km2 municipality is the 292nd largest by area out of the 356 municipalities in Norway.
-Ibestad is the 312th most populous municipality in Norway with a population of 1,289 The municipality's population density is 5.4 PD/km2 and its population has decreased by 8.6% over the previous 10-year period.
+The 241 km2 municipality is the 293rd largest by area out of the 357 municipalities in Norway.
+Ibestad Municipality is the 313th most populous municipality in Norway with a population of 1,311.
+The municipality's population density is 5.4 PD/km2 and its population has decreased by 8.7% over the previous 10-year period.

 General information

 The municipality of Ibestad was established on 1 January 1838 (see formannskapsdistrikt law).
-Initially, Ibestad municipality covered a large area from the Vågsfjorden to the border with Sweden (the old Astafjord church parish).
-In 1854, the rural eastern half of the municipality (population: 757) was separated from Ibestad to form the new Bardu Municipality.
+Initially, Ibestad Municipality covered a large area from the Vågsfjorden strait to the border with Sweden (the old Astafjord Church parish).
+In 1854, the rural eastern half of the municipality (population: 757) was separated from Ibestad Municipality to form the new Bardu Municipality.
 This left Ibestad with 4,741 residents.